unicode-org/message-format-wg/exploration/data-driven-tests.md

 - Test content
   - Syntax tests: Testing which standard registry functions are invoked when different arguments are passed to a given pattern.
-  - Formatter tests: Testing the output of each of the standard registry's formatting functions.
   - Selector tests: Testing which case of a `match` statement is selected, based on what follows the `when` keyword.

 ## Constraints

-### External dependencies
+### External dependencies can impact portability

-Due to the platform-agnostic nature of the tests, we must ensure that they are easily adaptable to new technologies.
-This means that any external dependency must be introduced with a great deal of caution because it may impact the portability of the test framework.

-### Data model is not part of the specification

-Although a standard data model is included in this repository, there is no requirement for all MF2 implementation to use it.
-This means that any data model tests included in the test suite may fail for standard-compliant implementations.
-If any tests of this type are included, they must be optional.
+The platform-agnostic nature of the tests means that great caution must be taken around adding dependencies.
+The test suite must cater for a range of technology stacks and workflows with different restrictions around external dependencies.

-### Errors and evaluation strategy
+### Errors and evaluation strategy may not be consistent

 It is important to test error cases for each of the test types mentioned above but, because variable evaluation is not captured within the standard, we cannot guarantee what kind of error will be raised in all cases.